Logo

 What’s the most effective behavioral intervention for ADHD at home?

-Consistent behavioral parent training paired with nervous system regulation creates the biggest long-term change.
+Consistent behavioral parent training paired with nervous system regulation creates lasting change.

 How do I know if my child’s behavior is ADHD or emotional dysregulation?

-If your child struggles to listen, transition, or cope with frustration, dysregulation is likely driving the behavior—not defiance.
+If your child struggles to listen, transition, or cope, dysregulation—not defiance—is likely driving the behavior.

 Why does my ADHD child melt down over small things?

-Their emotional brain kicks in faster than their thinking brain.
-Coping skills and co-regulation help bridge that gap.
+The emotional brain often overrides the thinking brain.
+Coping skills and co-regulation help bridge the gap.

 Not sure where to start?